NikiforovAll/nikiforovall.github.io/_posts/2020-10-20-awaitable-pattern.md

 public enum StrategyStatus { InProgress, Done, Failed }
 ```

-We want to make it awaitable and you it like this `await myAwesomeStrategy`
+We want to make it awaitable and you do it like this `await myAwesomeStrategy`

 *StrategyExtensions.cs*: